Primusvishwa/rice-fertiliser-predictor/README.md

 - Technical expertise
 - Hours of manual setup

-This project makes LCA-based insights accessible to **anyone** — farmers, researchers, students — by training ML models on LCA outputs and wrapping them in a simple web interface.
+This project makes LCA-based insights accessible to **anyone** — farmers, researchers, students — by training an ML model on LCA outputs and wrapping it in a simple web interface.

 ---